Programs for Middle and High School Students

-CCSA’s evidence-based educational substance abuse prevention programs are presented by people in recovery and are designed to educate children and empower them make healthy decisions by:
+CCSA’s evidence-based educational substance use prevention programs are presented by people with first-hand lived experience with addiction and are designed to educate and empower our children to make healthy decisions by:

 Teaching our children the facts about alcohol and drugs and their effect on their brains and bodies

 Explaining the risk of addiction to substances

 Discussing the reasons children try drugs and what factors can protect them